SlothBorg/Dungeon23/Staircase/Landing_12.md

 You pause to catch your breath, and realize that the **doorway** seems to be sucking in all the air on the landing, as if taking a deep breath.

-Three gnomes are passed out amid the **gnarle   11rd roots**, they appear as if they were trying to climb inside of them!
+Three gnomes are passed out amid the **gnarled roots**, they appear as if they were trying to climb inside of them!